“That’s huge”: GH artist celebrates as his drawing features on UK billboard

-Ghanaian Artist Nana Kweku Boateng's Drawing Features On Billboard Over Waterloo Bridge In London
+Ghanaian Artist Kwaku Addo Boateng's Drawing Features On Billboard Over Waterloo Bridge In London

-- Ghanaian artist Nana Kweku Boateng has reached a new height as his artwork featured on a billboard in the UK
+- Ghanaian artist Kwaku Addo Boateng has reached a new height as his artwork featured on a billboard in the UK

 - In a post on X, he showcases the impressive drawing glowing over the Waterloo Bridge in London

-- After engaging with the online community, Boateng's work received admiration and praise from netizens
+- In an exclusive interview with YEN.com.gh, Boateng disclosed the inspiration behind the impressive drawing

-Ghanaian artist Nana Kweku Boateng has celebrated his impressive drawing featuring over the Waterloo Bridge in London in the UK.
+Ghanaian artist Kwaku Addo Boateng has celebrated his impressive drawing featuring over the Waterloo Bridge in London in the UK.

 He shared the joy of his work receiving exposure with admirers in a post on X, formerly Twitter.